coderj001/Overthewire-Bandit-Writeup/README.md

 # Bandit: OVERTHEWIRE

 ##### This is a basic ctf by overthewire, wargames catagory.
 This writeup is userfull beginner friendly.
-Follow extra link for details.
+Follow the link for extra details.

 **Here is the [link](https://overthewire.org/wargames/bandit/) to ctf**